Use our interactive map and directory

 For information about duty free restrictions when arriving in Australia please visit our Duty Free Allowances page.

-To pre-order your tax and duty free items, visit our SYD Airport Tax and Duty Free page.
+To pre-order your tax and duty free items, visit Heinemann Tax and Duty Free.

 The Tourist Refund Scheme (TRS) allows you to claim a refund of the goods and services tax (GST) and wine equalisation tax (WET) that you pay on certain goods purchased in Australia.

-The TRS office is operated by the Australian Customs and Border Protection Service and is located on the Departures Level just after Customs within the main SYD Airport Tax & Duty Free store.
+The TRS office is operated by the Australian Customs and Border Protection Service and is located on the Departures Level just after Customs within the main Heinemnann Tax & Duty Free store.